 Deletion, restriction and the right to be forgotten

 You can request the deletion (Art.
 17 DSGVO) and restriction (Art.
 18 DSGVO) of your personal data.

 Where applicable, you also have the right under Art.
 20 DSGVO to have the personal data concerning you transferred to you or another controller in a structured, commonly used and machine-readable format, provided that the processing is based on consent or a contract and is carried out with the help of automated processes.

 Revocation / objection

 You can revoke the consent you have given at any time with effect for the future at the above-mentioned contact address in accordance with Art.
 7 (3) DSGVO, provided that the processing of your data is based on your consent.
 Please note that we will continue to store your consent in the event of a revocation.
 This is because we must be able to prove consent even after revocation and deletion of your personal data.
 The legal basis for the (also continued) storage of the consent is Art.
 6 para.
 1 lit. c in conjunction with Art.
 5 para.
 1 lit. a, para.
 2, Art.
 7 para.
 1 DSGVO and Art.
 6 para.
 1 lit. f DSGVO.

 In addition, in the case of processing based on Art.
 6(1)(e) or (f) DSGVO or in the case of direct marketing, you may object to the processing (Art.
 21 DSGVO), in which case, except in the case of direct marketing, you must provide a specific reason.

 Right of appeal

-Furthermore, pursuant to Art.
-77 DSGVO, you have the right to complain to the competent supervisory authority about unlawful data processing.
+Furthermore, in accordance with Art.
+77 DSGVO, you have the right to complain to a supervisory authority about unlawful data processing.